Dist. 9, Art. 1, Q. 2

 - Vat. adiungit et.The Vatican edition adds et.

-- Hic in fundam.Here in the fundamentum [i.e., in q.
-1].
+- Hic in fundam.Here in the fundamenta [of the question].

 - Cod. bb addit autem.Codex bb adds autem.

 - Praeclaram hanc emendationem debemus antiquioribus mss. et ed.
 1, dum Vat. verba in quantum usque Ratione omittit, mutata insuper interpunctione.
-Nonnulli codd. autem praemittunt voci talis.We owe this excellent emendation to the older manuscripts and ed.
-1, while the Vatican edition omits the words from in quantum to Ratione, with the punctuation also changed.
-Some codices place autem before talis.
+Nonnulli codd. autem praemittunt voci talis.This excellent emendation we owe to the older manuscripts and the first edition, while the Vatican edition omits the words from in quantum down to Ratione, with the punctuation moreover changed.
+Some codices, however, prefix [autem?] to the word talis.

 - De Process.
 Spir.
 S. c.
 3: Quippe nec natura permittit nec intellectus capit, existentem de aliquo esse de quo existit, aut de quo existit esse existentem de se. — Cfr. etiam Monolog. c.
-38.De Processione Spiritus Sancti, c.
-3: For neither does nature permit nor does the intellect grasp that one existing from another is that from which he exists, or that the one from whom he exists is the one existing from himself. — Cf. also Monologion, c.
+38.On the Procession of the Holy Spirit, c.
+3: "Indeed neither does nature permit, nor does the intellect grasp, that one who exists from something should be that from which he exists, or that from which he exists should be the one who exists from himself." — Cf. also Monologion, c.
 38.

 - Ed.
-1 non.Ed.
-1 reads non.
+1 non.The first edition [reads] non.

 - Vide Aristot., V. Phys. text.
 10. (c.
 2.).See Aristotle, Physics V, text 10 (c.
 2).

-- Vat. absque auctoritate mss. et sex primarum edd. generat.The Vatican edition, without the authority of the manuscripts and the first six editions, reads generat.
+- Vat. absque auctoritate mss. et sex primarum edd. generat.The Vatican edition, without the authority of the manuscripts and the first six editions, [reads] generat.

 - Cod.
 R adiungit secundum idem.Codex R adds secundum idem.

 - Cod.
-Y faciant.Codex Y reads faciant. ---
+Y faciant.Codex Y [reads] faciant.